Aider logoAider

 Can I use Aider and OpenCode together?

 Yes, many users combine Aider and OpenCode in their workflow.
-Aider excels at multi-file editing, while OpenCode shines with terminal-native interface.
+Aider excels at multi-file code editing, while OpenCode shines with terminal-native interface.
 Using both allows you to leverage the strengths of each tool, though this means managing two subscriptions — though free tiers can help manage costs.

 What's the main difference between Aider and OpenCode?

-While both are coding & development tools, Aider emphasizes multi-file editing, whereas OpenCode is known for terminal-native interface.
+While both are coding & development tools, Aider emphasizes multi-file code editing, whereas OpenCode is known for terminal-native interface.
 The best choice depends on your specific workflow and feature priorities.

 Learn More